PriestlyRainbow/combo-mad-v1/README.md

 # How to run
 Download all the files in the repository.
 Open "combo-mad.html", it will open on your default browser.

 Arrow keys: Movement

 Z: Sword attack

 X: Wood Bat attack

 Space: Jump

 Hold up or down arrow key to use a different attack, or on the air.

-Aim for a highscore! (not that it is hard, exploits make it easier) Keep in mind the game will become essencially unplayable on high-end PCs, because delta time wasn't implemented yet and everything runs much faster.
+Aim for a highscore! (not that it is hard, exploits make it easier)

+Keep in mind the game will become essencially unplayable on high-end PCs, because delta time wasn't implemented yet and everything runs much faster.

+# Credits
+Based mainly Éderson Cássio Lacerda Ferreira's 3rd version of JavaScript game, even if it is pretty primitive and my final result is really different.
+Huge thanks for coming up with the base of a game structure and loop!

+Player and Dummy sprites were made by Kewyn, thanks for being so collaborative while developing the game with me!

+Code was edited by PriestlyRainbow (me), and everything added on the code was also by me.